 Section 175 Order for preferment of public charges

-If, after hearing the accused, the court considers the application to be well-founded, it shall order the preferment of public charges.
-This order shall be carried out by the public prosecution office.
+If, after hearing the accused, the court considers the application to be well-founded, it orders the preferment of public charges.
+This order is carried out by the public prosecution office.

 Section 176 Applicant's provision of security